 Guarding Your Financial Stability in the Inland Empire

 Staying safe in the face of fraudulent COVID-19 scams can sometimes feel like a second job, but protecting your finances from more reputable institutions shouldn’t be so difficult.
 But it is not just the internet scammers harming consumers.
 Unfortunately, many banks and credit unions are also scamming their customers out of their money with excessive overdraft and NSF fees despite the financial difficulties facing many households.
 You have enough to worry about.
-Let the class action attorneys of McCune Wright Arevalo, LLP, handle the corporations as we’ve done numerous times before.
+Let the class action attorneys of McCune Law Group, handle the corporations as we’ve done numerous times before.
 If you suspect your bank or credit union is participating in unscrupulous practices, we can fight for you.
 Contact us today or call (855) 976-3154 to schedule your free consultation!